What To Do in Denver: An Insider’s Guide

 What To Eat

 Denver’s foodie culture is burgeoning, with new restaurants popping up faster than I can keep track of.
 And, as a former resident of New York and San Francisco, I was floored by the quality of food Denver has to offer at, what I like to call, “no-coast” prices.
-While there are some notable gaps in Denver’s food scene (like a legit dim sum place), the town of Aurora is only 20 minutes away, where you can find authentic pho, KBBQ, and Filipino food galore.
+While there are some notable gaps in Denver’s food scene (like a legit dim sum place), the town of Aurora is only 20 minutes away, where there’s authentic pho, KBBQ, and Filipino food galore.

 Here’s a list of my favorite restaurants in Denver.
 (Note that this is by no means comprehensive.
 For further investigation, check out Denver Eater and 5280 Eat & Drink.)